Marinavouk/SDL-SpiderChase/README.md

 # SDL-SpiderChase
  SDL Game
 -----------------------------------
-A personal Game for understanding more C++ and how to create games on SDL.
+A personal game made for learning- and understanding more of C++, and how to create games using SDL (Simple DirectMedia Layer).

 https://github.com/user-attachments/assets/b86a96ff-0cf0-434a-83d2-13c790c64391

 ------------------------------------

-Learned and gained a lot of experience from this project.
-Understood how to use object pooling for the fireballs and for the spiders.
-Learned how to organize my files and the code so easier to read and interact with it.
-Animations, colliders, time, UI it was a great challenge for me to get een closer to my goal.
-Learning each day something new and getting better for what I do.
+I learned- and gained a lot of experience from this project.
+I learned a lot about how to organize my code in a good and logic way, to make it easy to read, understand and maintain.
+I also learned how to create- and use object-pooling, which is used for reusing game objects in this game.
+Furthermore, I also learn about animations, colliders, timers and UI.
+It was a great challenge for me and it helped me get closer to my goal, which is to learn something new every day and keep getting better at what I do.

 ![image](https://github.com/user-attachments/assets/e4b0db10-e35f-4f96-a669-45bc4124ef3a)